HackBugs/day-to-day-task/PostgreSQL database.md

 1. Use this link and select the version and all and after use this 1.sh paste in this file all code for installation script run in one click
-2. sudo su - postgres
+2. sudo su - postgres psql
-3. psql
+3. sudo -u postgres psql

-4. \l This is "l" for lion not "1"
+4. create databse "your databse name";
+5. ALTER USER postgres WITH PASSWORD 'admin@123';
+6. create USER "yourname" WITH PASSWORD 'admin@123';

+7. \l - check database
+8. \du - Check user

 - [Download](https://www.postgresql.org/)
 - [Download-2](https://www.postgresql.org/download/linux/redhat/)